franpanteli/CodingNomads-python-101/README.md

 - [Skills Gained](#skills-gained)
 - [Clone This Repository](#to-clone-this-repository)

-It demonstrates my progress in problem-solving, control flow, file automation, and interactive applications with Python.
+This demonstrates my progress in problem-solving, control flow, file automation, and interactive applications with Python.

 ---